mlpack/joss_paper/paper.md

 field depends largely on the existence of good tooling and libraries that enable researchers and practitioners to quickly prototype and develop solutions [@sonnenburg2007need].
 Simultaneously, useful libraries must also be efficient and well-implemented.
-This has motivated our development of {\bf mlpack}.
+This has motivated our development of mlpack.

 mlpack is a flexible and fast machine learning library written in C++ that has bindings that allow use from the command-line and from Python, with support for